NLnetLabs/kmip2pkcs11/README.md

 The use case for which this application is primarily being developed is to enable an application that wishes to make use of a Hardware Security Module (HSM) via a PKCS#11 interface to do so without having to load an untrusted 3rd party PKCS#11 library into its process.

-This is particularly important for a Rust application as the PKCS#11 interface exposes the application to code that is likely not protected by the guarantees provided by the Rust compiler, as often PKCS#11 libraries are written in the C language.
+This is particularly important for a Rust application as the PKCS#11 interface exposes the application to code that is likely not protected by the guarantees provided by the Rust compiler, as the PKCS#11 is a foreign function interface beyond which the Rust compiler cannot see.

-If the PKCS#11 library experiences a fatal error that may not be reason to exit the parent application, whether or not that is approprite is highly dependent on the purpose of that application.
+If the PKCS#11 library experiences a fatal error that may not be reason to exit the parent application, whether or not that is appropriate is highly dependent on the purpose of that application.
 Any STDOUT and STDERR output produced by the PKCS#11 library may also become mixed with output from the application itself which can be confusing.

 ### Other use cases